 Once you are enrolled at Edge Hill University our experienced Academic Skills Advisors can help you to develop your academic skills.
 UniSkills support is available all year round and accessible both on and off campus:

-- Ask Us – we have lots of frequently asked questions (FAQs) available to search within the online knowledge base Ask Us, and if you do have a question that no one has asked before you can click straight through to the Catalyst Helpdesk who will either provide you with an answer or refer you on to UniSkills for further support.
+- Ask Us has lots of Frequently Asked Questions (FAQs) available to search in our online knowledge base.
+And if you ever have a question that no one has asked before you can click straight through to the Catalyst Helpdesk who will either provide you with an answer or refer you on to UniSkills for further support.

-- UniSkills Webpages are aimed at our existing students, who are currently studying within their academic disciplines, but there is lots of information, including guides, videos and toolkits you can freely look through to further prepare your academic skills for studying at Edge Hill University.
+- UniSkills Webpages are aimed at our existing students, who are currently studying within their academic disciplines, but there is lots of information, including guides, videos and toolkits you can freely explore to further prepare your academic skills for studying at Edge Hill University.

 Unlock your academic skills potential with UniSkills